12 Super Nutritious Foods To Eat More Of

 It can be easy to focus on popular superfoods and neglect other essential nutritious foods that our bodies crave for optimal health.

 I try to incorporate these 12 foods into my meals daily.
 I hope you’ll join me in adding these staples to your life too!

 Turmeric is a fantastic post-workout recovery “food” because it helps to reduce inflammation.
-In addition, turmeric is a very powerful antioxidant to help fight cancer, autoimmune illnesses, and promote heart health.
+In addition, turmeric is a very powerful antioxidant that helps to normalize cell growth, promote a health immune response, and aid in heart health.

 To use: Sprinkle organic turmeric powder on savory dishes.

 Note: Curcumin is activated with ground black pepper and because turmeric is fat-soluble, it’s advisable to take with a healthy fat such as avocado or coconut.
 My favorite way to use turmeric is to make Golden Milk!

 Cinnamon is proven to be a nutritional powerhouse.
 It helps fight diseases, promotes strong cardiovascular health, and is a super-strong antioxidant to fight off free radicals.

 Cinnamon also helps keep insulin stable so blood sugar stays controlled.
 Great news for pre-diabetics or those with diabetes.

 To use: Sprinkle on a warm bowl of steel-cut oats, mix a little with sunflower butter, raw honey, banana, ginger, and add to the top of your sweet potato.

 Note: Use Ceylon cinnamon vs. commercial cinnamon (cassia).